Tutorial: Create a classification model with automated ML in Azure Machine Learning

 The Schema form allows for further configuration of your data for this experiment.
-For this example, select the toggle switch for the day_of_week feature, so as to not include it for this experiment.
+For this example, select the toggle switch for the day_of_week, so as to not include it.
 Select Next.

 On the Confirm details form, verify the information matches what was previously populated on the Basic info, Datastore and file selection and Settings and preview forms.

 Select Create to complete the creation of your dataset.

 Select your dataset once it appears in the list.

-Review the Data preview to ensure you didn't include day_of_week then, select OK.
+Review the Data preview to ensure you didn't include day_of_week then, select Close.